 No doubt the saddest time of Walter’s life was when Ethel died aged 54 in 1930 after a lengthy illness.
 Their youngest son Harry married a month later.
 For some years in the thirties and forties W B lived in Sydney but he was back in Kandos in the early 1950s and by then was blind.
 But that didn’t stop him chairing a meeting addressed by Ben Chifley and opening proceedings ‘with a rousing speech’.
 Nor did his letter-writing stop.

 So you would say, a life well lived.
 What I’d really like to know – what’s the significance of his middle name Bridge?

-The featured image is of a two-storey building, commissioned by Caldwell Wines with Florence May Clifford as the licensee.
+The image below is of a two-storey building, commissioned by Caldwell Wines with Florence May Clifford as the licensee, built by W B Murphy.
 It is now Ad Hoc premises.